sug-berlin/FAQ/README.md

 5. Do you need more help?
 -> Yes! :) Everything that seems to be useful is fine.
 That might be a website or Mailinglist or contributers for social media accounts.
 It would be also nice to have a sponsored device that could be used for hands on during our meetups.

+6. How do I get involved into this github project?
+Just ask!  sailfishosberlin@ju-key.de

 tbc